joshuasommerfeld/klaxons-at-dawn/README.md

 **Advantage**: When hatching a plan.

-**Special**: _When a plan comes together_: One time, you can choose to give all other PCs an extra die to use on checks on bringing the plan together.
+**Special Move**: _Of course!_: One time, you can 'discover' a weakness that all the zombies suffer from (Mastermind gets to make it up)

 ### 3 Support
 You have dedicated your life to helping others.
 You've seen what happens when people take what they need and give nothing back.
 Now more than ever you know that being there for those around you is the only chance you all have at surviving.

 **Advantage**: When helping another.

-**Special**: _Helping hand_:One time, you can help another player by giving them a critical success instead of them rolling.
+**Special Move**: _Helping hand_: One time, you can help another player by giving them a critical success instead of them rolling.

 ### 4 Survivalist
 You were prepared for this.
 Whether you wanted it to happen, or whether it kept you up at night, you've got everything you need in that head of yours.
 Surround yourself with people that are useful, and the rest...well they aren't going to make it anyway.
 Just follow your rules, and don't do anything stupid.

 **Advantage**: When being pragmatic, knowing things.

-**Special**: _Prepared_: One time, you have "just the right thing for the job" and gain exactly the piece of gear you want.
+**Special Move**: _Prepared_: One time, you have "just the right thing for the job" and gain exactly the piece of gear you want.

 ### 5 Warrior
 Maybe you had the fight in you all along.
 Maybe the Klaxons awakened something in you that slept, dormant just under the surface.
 Either way, you were born for a violent world.
 You are a primal force to be reckoned with, and nothing is standing between you, your loves ones, and survival.

 **Advantage**: Beating the ever loving crap out of something.

-**Special**: _Unbreakable_: You cannot be killed by zombies, unless you willingly sacrifice yourself for another.
+**Special Move**: _Unbreakable_: You cannot be killed by zombies, unless you willingly sacrifice yourself for another.